KNX-FM: Hot talk era (1995–2009)

 On July 31, 1995, KLSX changed to a hot talk format on weekdays and went by the moniker "Real Radio 97.1", and had hosts such as Susan Olsen and Ken Ober, Scott Ferrall, Riki Rachtman, Kato Kaelin, Mother Love, Carlos Oscar, Voxx, Tim Conway Jr., Doug Steckler and the Regular Guys (Larry Wachs and Eric von Haessler).
 Howard Stern was critical of this format change and referred to it as "Hindenburg Radio".
 In 1996, the station dropped the "Real Radio" name and became known as "The FM Talk Station", hiring new hosts; the following year, the station began carrying the syndicated Tom Leykis Show, becoming its flagship station.
 On April 1, 2002, KLSX temporarily brought back Kaelin and the "Real Radio" slogans and jingles as part of an April Fools' Day joke.

 KLSX was owned by Greater Media until 1997, when Greater Media swapped KLSX and sister station KRLA for three stations: WMMR in Philadelphia and WBOS and WOAZ in Boston.
 The deal enabled Greater Media to operate larger clusters in these two markets while exiting Los Angeles.
 The swap led KLSX into the ownership of CBS Radio, where it joined FM radio stations KTWV and KCBS-FM along with AM radio stations KNX and KFWB.

 From 1995 until its acquisition by CBS in 1997, KLSX played alternative music on weekends.
 Instead of competing with its now-sister station, established modern rock outlet KROQ-FM, it was asked to switch to adult album alternative, a blend of album rock and alternative music that appealed to a 35-and-up age demographic.
-That format continued on weekends until 1999, when the talk format was expanded to weekends, leaving Sunday morning's Breakfast with the Beatles as the only program that played music.
+That format continued on weekends until 1999, when the talk format was expanded to weekends, leaving Saturday night's Jeff Duran Metal Blitz and Sunday morning's Breakfast with the Beatles as the only programs that played music.
 During that era and prior to being sold, KLSX boasted the only late-night talk shows in Los Angeles featuring women as hosts: Dr. X and subsequently a short-run of Shrink Rap.
 KLSX was also the local home of the syndicated novelty music program Dr. Demento.